canonical/kafka-k8s-operator/docs/reference/release-notes/revision-156-126.md

 * We recommend deploying one `data-integrator` with `extra-user-roles=admin` alongside the Charmed Apache Kafka deployment, in order to enable listeners and also create one user with elevated permission to perform administrative tasks.
 For more information, see the [How-to manage application](/how-to/manage-applications) guide.
 * The current release has been tested with Juju 2.9.45+ and Juju 3.1+
-* Inplace upgrade for charms tracking `latest` is not supported, both for Charmed Apache ZooKeeper and Charmed Apache Kafka charms.
+* In-place upgrade for charms tracking `latest` is not supported, both for Charmed Apache ZooKeeper and Charmed Apache Kafka charms.
 Perform data migration to upgrade to a Charmed Apache Kafka cluster managed via a `3/stable` charm.
   For more information on how to perform the migration, see [How-to migrate a cluster](/how-to/cluster-replication/migrate-a-cluster) guide.